dijasila/GPAW/doc/documentation/elph/elph.rst

 =======

-In a typical application one would compute the phonon modes separately as those need very different convergence settings. (:git:`~doc/documentation/elph/phonon.py`)
+In a typical application one would compute the phonon modes separately as those may need very different convergence settings. (:git:`~doc/documentation/elph/phonon.py`)

 .. literalinclude:: phonon.py